Bar and Court Admissions

 - Won affirmance of a favorable jury verdict for the general partner of a real estate company in a complex commercial dispute with limited partners.

 - Represented a corporate owner of a Texas liquor permit in an appeal challenging the state's attempt to invalidate the permit.
+The Texas Supreme Court ultimately ruled for the owner client.

 - Won a take-nothing judgment after a full bench trial for an oil company in an employment dispute with an executive.